 If Frankfurt's argument against PAP is correct, the free will debate has been systematically miscast through much of the history of philosophy.
 If determinism threatens free will and moral responsibility, it is not because it is incompatible with the ability to do otherwise.
 Even if determinism is incompatible with a sort of freedom involving the ability to do otherwise, it is not the kind of freedom required for moral responsibility.

-An enormous literature has emerged around the success of Frankfurt's argument and, in particular, around the example Frankfurt offered as contrary to PAP.
+Perhaps not surprisingly, an enormous (and intricate) literature has emerged around the success of Frankfurt's argument and, in particular, around the example Frankfurt offered as contrary to PAP.
 The debate is very much alive, and no clear victor has emerged (in the way that the incompatibilists can rightly claim to have laid to rest the compatibilists' conditional analysis strategy (see section 3.3)).
 Regardless, what is most relevant to this essay is that Frankfurt's argument inspired many compatibilists to begin thinking about accounts of freedom or control that unabashedly turn away from a Garden of Forking Paths model.

 In “Freedom and Resentment” (1962), P.F.
 Strawson broke ranks with the classical compatibilists.
 Strawson developed three distinct arguments for compatibilism, arguments quite different from those the classical compatibilists endorsed.
 But more valuable than his arguments was his general theory of what moral responsibility is, and hence, what is at stake in arguing about it.
 Strawson held that both the incompatibilists and the compatibilists had misconstrued the nature of moral responsibility.
-Having lost sight of it, they had failed to appreciate fully what an indictment of it would come to.
-All parties, Strawson suggested, advanced arguments in support of or against a distorted simulacrum of the real deal.
+Each disputant, Strawson suggested, advanced arguments in support of or against a distorted simulacrum of the real deal.

 To understand moral responsibility properly, Strawson invited his reader to consider the reactive attitudes one has towards another when she recognizes in another's conduct an attitude of ill will.
 The reactions that flow naturally from witnessing ill will are themselves attitudes that are directed at the perpetrator's intentions or attitudes.
 When a perpetrator wrongs a person, she, the wronged party, typically has a personal reactive attitude of resentment.
 When the perpetrator wrongs another, some third party, the natural reactive attitude is moral indignation, or disapprobation, which amounts to a “vicarious analogue” of resentment felt on behalf of the wronged party.
 When one is oneself the wronging party, reflecting upon or coming to realize the wrong done to another, the natural reactive attitude is guilt.

-As set out in the previous section (section 4), three major contributions in the 1960s profoundly altered the face of compatibilism: the incompatibilists' Consequence Argument (section 4.1), Frankfurt's attack on the Principle of Alternative Possibilities (PAP) (section 4.2), and Strawson's focus upon the morally reactive attitudes (section 4.3).
+As set out in section 4, three major contributions in the 1960s profoundly altered the face of compatibilism: the incompatibilists' Consequence Argument (section 4.1), Frankfurt's attack on the Principle of Alternative Possibilities (PAP) (section 4.2), and Strawson's focus upon the reactive attitudes (section 4.3).
 Each instigated major developments in contemporary debates about free will.
 Every account of compatibilism in the contemporary literature is shaped in some way by at least one of these influences.
 This section will focus upon six of the most significant contemporary compatibilist positions.
-Those wishing to learn about cutting edge work can read the supplement on
+Those wishing to learn about cutting edge work can read the supplement on Compatibilism: The State of the Art.

 Before considering any particular contemporary compatibilist position, it is worth calling attention to one important distinction.
 Some contemporary compatibilist strategies attempt to capture freedom in terms of alternative possibilities; others do not.
 Frankfurt (1971) drew a distinction between acting with a will that is free and acting of one's own free will, the former requiring alternative possibilities, the latter not requiring them.
 But a more useful bit of terminology was introduced by John Martin Fischer (1982, 1994).
 As Fischer has it, an agent with regulative control can, so to speak, regulate between different alternatives.
 An agent with guidance control guides or brings about her conduct even if she has no other alternatives to the course she takes.